 Each box comes with a personalized fold out card that provides tips from Graze’s nutritionist and information about the Graze rewards program.

-The back of the card has nutritional info, ingredients, and expiration dates for each snack.
+The back of the personalized fold out card has nutritional info, ingredients, and expiration dates for each snack.

 Do you subscribe to Graze?
-What are your favorite snacks?
+What are some of your favorite snacks?